AdobeDocs/experience-manager-65.en/help/sites-deploying/configuring-web-console.md

 * **Refresh Packages**

-  This will check the references of all packages and refresh as necessary.
+  This checks the references of all packages and refreshes as necessary.

   For example, after an update both the old and new version may still be running due to prior references.
-This option will check and move all references to the new version, allowing the old version to stop.
+This option checks and moves all references to the new version, allowing the old version to stop.

 * **Start**